StephanRaab/FIDE-Chess-Data/Chess Scripts/Step 3 - FIDE Country Codes/README.md

 If you want to:

 1. View the table, see the `Country Data` hyperlink below.
-2. View/Run the scraping `Tutorial` below and.
+2. View/Run the program, see the scraping `Tutorial` below.

 # ⚡ Quick Links